OpenMW/openmw/docs/source/manuals/openmw-cs/tour.rst

 Placing in plain sight
 =====================

-Let's hide the Ring of Night vision in the the cabin of the [Ancient Shipwreck] (http://en.uesp.net/wiki/Morrowind:Ancient_Shipwreck), a derelict vessel southeast of Dagon Fel.
+Let's hide the Ring of Night vision in the cabin of the [Ancient Shipwreck] (http://en.uesp.net/wiki/Morrowind:Ancient_Shipwreck), a derelict vessel southeast of Dagon Fel.
 Open the list of Cells (*World* → *Cells*) and find "Ancient Shipwreck, Cabin".